aegerita/Rawlsian-Agents/src/docs/Commercial Laundries Tenant/final_agreement.md

 **Termination by Tenant**

-Notwithstanding any other provision of this Lease, the Tenant may terminate this Lease without cause on **one (1) year**’s written notice to the Landlord.
+Notwithstanding any other provision of this Lease, the Tenant may terminate this Lease without cause on **two (2) years** written notice to the Landlord.

 8.9